Planning

 Train Trip in France

 Train travel is ideal if you want to visit the main cities in France, perhaps with some day trips or tours from these main cities.
-For more information about trains in France and how to work, check out our quick guide to Train Travel in France.
+For more information about trains in France and how to work, check out my quick guide to Train Travel in France.

 Road Trip in France

 Taking a road trip in France is just about one of the coolest things you can ever do.
 With a car, some good tunes, and the best company, you are set for one of the most memorable adventures in your life.
-Check out all our road trips in France which cover all the French regions.
+Check out these road trips in France which cover all the French regions.

 If you are planning a longer trip in France and Europe, consider Auto Europe’s long-term car rentals and short-term lease options.
 They offer the best rates available for trips of one month or more.